Top 5 This Week

 Cost of Living in Virginia 2026: DC Suburbs Premium vs. Affordable Interior

-Virginia’s cost of living is defined by a stark geographic divide — the Northern Virginia suburbs of Washington D.C.
-(Fairfax County, Arlington, Alexandria) are among the most expensive residential markets on the East Coast, driven by federal government employment, defense contracting, and the Amazon HQ2 development that is reshaping Rosslyn-Ballston and National Landing.
-Travel 100 miles south or west from the D.C. suburbs and prices drop dramatically: Richmond, Charlottesville, and the Shenandoah Valley communities offer genuine quality of life at costs substantially below the national average for comparable housing and amenity.
-The state income tax of 5.75% (flat above $17,000 of taxable income) is moderate for the East Coast; no estate tax and a relatively low property tax effective rate make Virginia competitive with comparable states for overall household tax burden.
-The honest summary: Virginia is two housing markets under one state government.
+Virginia’s cost of living is defined by a stark geographic divide – the Northern Virginia suburbs of Washington D.C.
+(Fairfax County, Arlington, Alexandria) rank among the most expensive residential markets on the East Coast, propped up by federal government employment, defense contracting, and the Amazon HQ2 buildout in National Landing.
+Drive 100 miles south or west and the numbers collapse: Richmond, Charlottesville, and the Shenandoah Valley deliver a comfortable standard of living at prices well below the national average for comparable housing.
+The state income tax tops out at 5.75% (the top bracket starts at just $17,000 of taxable income, so it functions as a flat rate for most households), which is middling for the East Coast; with no estate tax and a below-average effective property tax rate, Virginia holds its own against neighboring states on overall household tax burden.
+The short version: Virginia is two housing markets sharing one state government.

 Virginia Cost at a Glance 2026